*THIS PROCEDURE IS TYPICALLY PERFORMED BY A REGISTERED NURSE

 Additional needed supplies:

-- Student’s individual health plan/Healthcare provider’s order
+- Student’s individual healthcare plan/Healthcare provider’s order

 - Stethoscope

-- Sterile water
+- Tap water

-- Hydrogen peroxide
+- Hydrogen peroxide, if ordered

 - Sterile pipe cleaners